Discover Unique Inland Batik Costume

-The majority of the population is Muslim, while in Bali, the Hindu religion is predominant.
-Whereas in locations such as North Sulawesi's Minahasa, South Sulawesi's Toraja highlands, the East Nusatenggara islands, and huge portions of Papua, the Batak highlands, and Nias island in North Sumatra, the majority are either Catholics or Protestants.
-On the whole, Indonesian people are religious in nature.
+Most of the population is Muslim, while the Hindu religion is predominant in Bali.
+Whereas in locations such as North Sulawesi's Minahasa, South Sulawesi's Toraja highlands, the East Nusatenggara islands, and vast portions of Papua, the Batak highlands, and Nias island in North Sumatra, the majority are either Catholics or Protestants.
+On the whole, Indonesian people are religious.

 The Inland Batik Process